KVOS-TV: Sale to Weigel Broadcasting

+2024 switch to Univision

+During the 2023 holiday season, Weigel quietly updated the station's website to reflect Univision would move to KVOS's main channel from Sinclair Broadcast Group's KUNS-TV (channel 51), which became an affiliate of The CW on January 1, 2024.
+As a result, H&I moved from subchannel 12.1 to subchannel 12.8.
+With KVOS's unique status, Univision's domestic schedule became available over-the-air in Vancouver, Victoria, and southwest British Columbia for the first time; Univision has a partnership with TLN to operate a licensed specialty channel, Univision Canada, featuring its programming.

 Programming

-Currently, KVOS clears the entire schedules of each of its affiliated subchannel networks.
-Until January 14, 2018, KVOS also ran a variety of religious and paid programs, as well as other features between shows including On Scene and MeEvents.
+Until January 14, 2018, KVOS ran a variety of religious and paid programs, as well as other features between shows including On Scene and MeEvents.

 KVOS has produced a variety of local shows over the years.
 The religious program Anchor first aired in 1968 with host, Pastor Leonard Ericksen.
 Anchor ran for 30 years, becoming one of the longest running shows of its kind on television.
 KVOS also produced many news, feature, public affairs, and informational programs as well.
 The 10:30 Report, Weeks End and Cana West helped launch the careers of well known names such as Andy Anderson and Al Swift, who both went on to successful careers in politics.
 Some other feature programs have included Kids Stuff, Pacific Style, Pacific Issues, Sports Probe, To Serve and Protect and Red's Classic Theatre with famed B.C. radio personality Red Robinson from 1989 to 2001.
 Another famous B.C. radio personality, Jack Cullen, hosted Owl Prowl Television Theatre in the 1950s: two reels of footage from that show are held by the City of Vancouver Archives.

-During the 1970s and 1980s KVOS ran a number of British comedy programs each evening, such as On the Buses, The Benny Hill Show, Dave Allen at Large and The Two Ronnies.
-It was also the only non-PBS (and commercial) station in the U.S. to air Doctor Who from 1983 to 1993.
+During the 1970s and 1980s, KVOS ran a number of British comedy programs each evening, such as On the Buses, The Benny Hill Show, Dave Allen at Large and The Two Ronnies.
+It was also the only non-PBS (and only commercial) station in the U.S. to air Doctor Who from 1983 to 1993.